masagrator/Status-Monitor-Overlay/README.md

 Q: Game sometimes hangs when using Status Monitor Overlay.
 Why?

 A: This is because of dmnt:cht nature.
 Some games don't like that it's peaking constantly at its memory and they stuck.
 This happens only if you are using NX-FPS plugin.
 Solution is to just close Status Monitor Overlay (you don't need to close Tesla Menu) and wait few seconds until game will resume.

+Q: When opening Full or Mini mode, overlay is showing that Core #3 usage is at 100% while everything else is showing 0, eventually leading to crash.
+Why this happens?

+A: There are 2 possible explanations:
+1. You're using nifm services connection test patches (in short `nifm ctest patches`) that are included in various packs.
+Those patches allow to connect to network that has no internet connection.
+But they cause nifm to randomly rampage when connected to network.
+Find any folder in `atmosphere/exefs_patches` that has in folder name `nifm`, `nfim` and/or `ctest`, delete this folder and restart Switch.
+If you must use it, only solution is to use this overlay only in airplane mode.
+2. You're using some untested custom sysmodule that has no proper thread sleeping implemented.
+Find out in atmosphere/contents any sysmodule that you don't need, delete it and restart Switch.